 This course explores map projections and coordinate systems.
 We will study the principles and properties of several of the common map projection families, spherical/geographical coordinate systems, and SPC and UTM planar coordinate systems, all within the ArcGIS and GeoCart software environments.

 Offered as needed.
-Numeric grade only.

 667 Programming for GIS.
 (2).